chesio/bc-security/README.md

 Out-dated records are automatically removed from the list by WP-Cron job scheduled to run every night.
 The job can be deactivated in backend, if desired.

+### External blocklist

+In addition to [internal blocklist](#internal-blocklist), BC Security can be configured to fetch list of IP addresses to block from external sources.
+Currently only [Amazon AWS IP ranges](https://ip-ranges.amazonaws.com/ip-ranges.json) can be used this way.

+As with internal blocklist, external blocklist can be used to limit access to entire website or login process only.

 ### Notifications

 BC Security allows to send automatic email notification to configured recipients on following occasions: